ricdijk/cdk-iot-serverless/README.md

  * regionName - aws region (e.g. us-east-2)
  * prefix - Prefix to be used on all objects (should be valid aws prefix)
  * newBucket - Use existing bucket of create a new one tru or false
+ * fromEmail - Emails will be sent from this address (needs to be validated)
+ * toEmail - Emails will be sent to this address (needs to be validated)
+ * verifyEmail - Start validation proces for email addresses (note: no check is made if allready validated, if set to true, email addresses always need to be validated)
+}

 Note:
  * If 'account' or 'region' are changed, endpoint in ruuvi code needs to be changed in 'rdi_ruuvi.py'